Roblox opens a metaverse playground for Vans shoe fans

 Vans has been focused on skate culture for more than 50 years, and it’s an advocate for youth culture with more than 2,000 retail locations globally.
 It believes it has millions of Vans enthusiasts who like self-expression and creativity — and they’re on Roblox, Patkowski said.

 “As a global brand, we wanted it to resonate with all of our regions,” she said.
 “Not just something out of California, but so they could feel like, ‘Oh, hey, I recognize that from my city.
 We wanted it to be something that could grow as well.
-So something I think that’s unique about our experience is that it’s not just going to be a moment that comes in as a short lived experience, and it goes away and you forget about it.
+So something I think that’s unique about our experience is that it’s not just going to be a moment that comes in as a short-lived experience, and it goes away and you forget about it.
 We want this to be something that grows with the Roblox consumers.
 We want to learn about what they’re enjoying, we want to build it as it goes.
 We hope that it lasts for a long time.”

 Vans will have promos like free items of the day.
 But consumers can also buy a lot of gear if they want it.

 “This experience is for everybody.
-There are gameplay elements to it, but it’s also a place where people can celebrate their fandom of Vans,” Wootten said.
+There are gameplay elements to it, but it’s also a place where people can celebrate their fandom of Vans,” Wootton said.
 “They can go in and be with other fans of the brand and express themselves.
 They all have their own identity so they can dress up their avatar, they can customize their skateboard and their shoes and really just be together so they can express themselves.”

-Roblox’s recently augmented physics layer helps achieve the true sensation of skating for Vans.
-The skating physics require vector operations and raycasting that would not have been possible without the incremental engine improvements that are a constant at Roblox.
+Roblox’s recently augmented physics layer helps make the skating feel better.
+The skating physics require vector operations and ray-casting that would not have been possible without the incremental engine improvements that are a constant at Roblox.
 All of it is built in service of re-creating experiences that many people can no longer see in real life because of the pandemic.

 You can take everything out of the experience and use it in the rest of Roblox — except for the shoes.
 That’s one of the things that tells you that the metaverse still has its borders.